tothepoint-itco/blog/hackthefuture.md

 > Kortom, HTF is "the place to be" voor de ervaring van je leven!
 > -- <i>Wouter</i>

+> Last year I participated in the Cronos Hackaton and took on the machine learning subject.
+I had no idea what to expect, but I was amazed by the work put in the setup and execution.
+> There were many motivated employees around available for help, which they enthusiastically offered.
+The further the day proceeded, the more I got sucked in trying to solve the challenges.
+Me and my teammate even managed to finish in first place!
+> Not only did we have an amazing day and received a nice price, we both were offered a job at ToThePoint which we both accepted without a doubt.
+> This year I am able to return this favour to the next participants and I look forward to offering the students the experience that might change their life.
+> -- <i>Arne</i>

 ## Social media

 Make sure to follow us on social media: